 ShipStation provides a few options for connecting a postage provider so you can start creating labels.
 You can use ShipStation's included carriers by just entering your preferred payment method.
 You can also connect your existing accounts for any carrier ShipStation integrates with.

-For Canada accounts, ShipStation provides immediate access to Canpar Express, Canada Post, Purolator, and UPS Canada services through ShipStation carriers.
+For Canada accounts, ShipStation provides immediate access to Canpar Express, Canada Post, DHL Express, FedEx, Purolator, and UPS services through ShipStation Carriers.
 Just enter your payment method to start creating labels.

 To see a comprehensive list of ShipStation's carrier integrations, review our Carrier Integrations help article.

 This video shows how to add your postage provider accounts to ShipStation so you can add a service, get a rate, and create a label.

 This content features ShipStation's legacy layout and may not exactly reflect your current ShipStation layout experience.

 Your Carriers Add-on

 Certain plans will require enabling the Your Carriers add-on before you can connect your carrier accounts.
 If you have not yet enabled it, you'll be prompted to do so before you can connect your accounts.

 Select the provider you'd like to add from the list.

 Fill in all the requested information, then click Connect.